Introduction to Management Information

 Team Project:

-You will work in teams of no more than five to develop a
+You will work in teams of no more than six to develop a

 database system using Microsoft Access and the Salesforce platform.
 Your teams will be assigned in labs so that